-- PPE you must have a pair of safety boots (buy or borrow) that you can wear when we visit mine sites; please bring safety vest, hard hat and protective lenses if you have them. - 2 prs. sturdy pants & shirts - 3 prs. wool socks and 3 lighter pairs - pile or fleece jacket, or a thick wool sweater - windproof jacket or shell - hat or toque - work gloves - Underwear and sleepwear.
-Jogging pants and sweat shirts are good for sleeping in, for wear around camp and can be used for layering if the weather turns cold. - chest waders, if possible, the best quality you can afford (or borrow) - hiking boots, rubber boots (a must!!) and running shoes - rain gear: good quality with pants and a hood absolute requirement!! - personal toiletry kit, towel - personal whistle and first aid kit for minor cuts and blisters, insect repellent - headlamp and spare batteries it gets dark by 10 PM
+- PPE you must have a pair of safety boots (buy or borrow) that you can wear when we visit mine sites in the 2nd week.
+If you have, bring a safety vest & glasses and hard hat - 2 prs. sturdy pants & shirts - 3 prs. wool socks and 3 lighter pairs - pile or fleece jacket, or a thick wool sweater - windproof jacket or shell - hat or toque - work gloves (!) - Underwear and sleepwear. - Chest waders, REQUIRED for the 1st week, the best quality you can afford (or borrow) - hiking boots, rubber boots (a must!!) and running shoes - rain gear: good quality with pants and a hood absolute requirement!! - personal toiletry kit, towel - personal whistle and first aid kit for minor cuts and blisters, insect repellent - headlamp and spare batteries it gets dark by 10 PM